FactorioCalc/FactorioCalc/docs/guide.rst

 ==========================

-The `setGameConfig` function can be used to change the game configuration from *normal* to *expensive*, or load a custon configuration from a JSON file.
+The `setGameConfig` function can be used to change the game configuration from *normal* to *expensive*, or load a custom configuration from a JSON file.

 Expensive Mode
 --------------